 - December means the holiday season and in front of the National Palace we found Guatemala’s winter festival.
 It was wonderful to see locals get into the holiday spirit but what was more lovely was being a part of it ourselves by enjoying street food, taking in the holiday decorations, music, seeing children play games and/or ice skate and browsing the various booths in the market.

-In an effort to maximize on time and please my desire to also visit Livingston, the day tour to Levingston was a match made in heaven for me.
+- Livingston – The day tour to Levingston was a match made in heaven for me. ($27 USD for the day trip.)
 The tour was the perfect way to visit this Caribbean paradise and see Rio Dulce as well.
 Personally for me it’s beautiful to see how diverse, not only the landscape but also the people are in Guatemala and Livingston is a perfect example of this.
 Not only do you feel like you are in a Caribbean country but the Guatemalans here are Afro Latinos.
-Anywho, the boat shuttle for the day trip will pick you up from your lodge if booked directly with who you are staying with.
+The boat shuttle for the day trip will pick you up from your lodge if booked directly with who you are staying with.
 The tour includes a visit to Castillo San Felipe, the hot springs and ending with a 1/2 day in Livingston.
-(FYI: There is an option to stay in Livingston if you so wish and the price is different from the $200 Quetzales or $27 USD for the day trip.)
-I certainly think spending more time in Livingston may be in order especially since it sounds like a lot was missed given only having 1/2 day here from speaking with my dad and could agree as only the surface of this quiet, less touristy Caribbean paradise was scratched.
-Regardless it was a great way to spend a day.
+(FYI: There is an option to stay in Livingston if you so wish.)
+I certainly think spending more time in Livingston may be in order especially since it sounds like a lot was missed given only having 1/2 day here from speaking with my dad.

 If there wasn’t another reason to visit Rio Dulce, it is ideally located to many other great places in Guatemala such as Livingston, Puerto Barrios and if you fancy checking off another country, Belize is only a hop and skip away and you can easily get there either by a bus shuttle or taking a boat.